carlx1101/LARAVEL_BLOG/README.md

 2. Open it on any prefferable

 ### Step 2 : Setup Commands
-1. Installing all packages of new application
+1.
 ```
 composer install
 ```
-2. Create a symbolic link from public/storage to storage/app/public
+2. symbolic link from public/storage to storage/app/public
 ```
 php artisan storage:link
 ```